What Happens to Your Body When You Stop Eating Sugar

-It may seem daunting, and even impossible, to remove processed sugar from your daily diet, but understanding its effects on your body can empower you to kick the habit.
-Here are all the extraordinary things that happen when you drop sugar.
+It may seem daunting, even impossible, to remove processed sugar from your diet, but understanding all the extraordinary things that happen when you cut it out can empower you to kick the habit.
+Keep reading.

 After an Hour